ryansheehy0/Cheat_Sheets/C++/cpp.md

 ```

 - When you want to modify an object as a parameter passing by pointer is preferred over a pass by reference.
-	- Why?
-When you call the function, you have to specify the address, which makes it clear that the object is most likely being changed.
 - A very common pattern is to have one class that represents a unit, and another class which has a vector of units.
 This allows methods to be built that apply to one component and then to all components.

 - If a class doesn't define a constructor, then it's given a default constructor.